SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 This guarantee is known as *actor isolation*.

-The following aspects of the Swift concurrency model combine to make it easier to reason about shared mutable state:
+The following aspects of the Swift concurrency model work together to make it easier to reason about shared mutable state:

 - Code in between possible suspension points runs sequentially, without the possibility of interruption from other concurrent code.